AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 >
 >This functionality is currently in [limited testing](/help/release-notes/releases.md).

-The **[!UICONTROL Experimentation]** panel lets you compare different user experience, marketing, or messaging variations to determine which is best at driving a specific outcome.
+The **[!UICONTROL Experimentation]** panel lets analysts compare different user experience, marketing, or messaging variations to determine which is best at driving a specific outcome.
 You can evaluate the lift and confidence of any A/B experiment from any experimentation platform - online, offline, from Adobe solutions, Adobe Journey Optimizer, and even BYO (bring-your-own) data.

 >[!IMPORTANT]
 >
->At this point, [Adobe Analytics for Target](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html) (A4T) data cannot be evaluated in the [!UICONTROL Experimentation] panel.
+>At this point, [Adobe Analytics for Target](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html) (A4T) data brought into Adobe Experience Platform via the Analytics Source Connector **cannot** be analyzed in the [!UICONTROL Experimentation] panel.
+We expect a resolution to this issue in 2023.

 ## Access Control